Before we tackle some of the potential issues with electronic cigarettes, we need to tell the truth about smoking. Smoking cigarettes can kill you.

 There are more than 16 million Americans who suffer from a smoking-related disease.

-The U.S. government has waged a long campaign against smoking like increasing taxes, ban on advertising, anti-smoking ads, and warning of health risks.
+The U.S. government has waged a long campaign against smoking like increasing taxes, ban on advertising, anti-smoking ads, the rising demand for mindfulness in sales and warning of health risks.

 Products have been used to help smokers quit the habit like patches, gums, lozenges, prescription drugs, and lollipops.
 The latest trend is the e-cigarettes.